 In both cases the war that wiped out humanity was not only caused by a political assassination, but by a radical who believed that they were ironically helping their people.
 Mystique who thought she was standing up for Mutant’s rights, and Shura who thought he was killing Styles and preventing the war.

-Of course Days of Future Past is not just a rip off of Day of the Daleks.
+Days of Future Past is not just a rip off of Day of the Daleks.
 Its a classic piece of Sci Fi in its own right, that has been adapted successfully across many different mediums.

 Still you can see how Day of the Daleks was its predecessor in a number of ways.